sarptekbas/EasyOctoprintSetup/README.md

 * You have a `Windows/Mac` machine.
 Do not use WordPad to edit on Windows.
 * You have read `<guide/link/documentation_related_to_project>`.

-## Flashing OctoPrint to the microSD card
+## Downloading the tools and images

-To install EasyOctoprintSetup, follow these steps:

 Windows:
 * First download the OctoPi image from [here](https://octopi.octoprint.org/latest)